 WASHINGTON – U.S. Senator Bill Cassidy, M.D.
 (R-LA) today announced the U.S. Department of Transportation (DOT) is awarding $3,623,101 in federal funding for cleaning and disinfecting 11 airports across south Louisiana to combat the COVID-19 pandemic.

 “We know that COVID-19 can spread easily where large numbers of people gather.
-This funding ensures Louisiana’s airports are kept clean and safe for our travelers,” said Dr. Cassidy.
+This funding ensures Louisiana’s airports are kept clean and safe for our travelers,”

 This funding is part of the Coronavirus Relief and Response Supplemental Appropriations Act of 2020 to provide economic relief funds for costs related to operations, personnel, cleaning, sanitization, janitorial services, debt service payments and preventing the spread of COVID-19 at the airports.